 All of these can be negotiated with your current or future employer and have a monetary value that goes beyond what you see in your bank account every month.

 Work-life balance also plays a big part in your overall well-being and happiness at work.
 Making the shift to a company that requires you in the office at 8 a.m. every day with a 40-minute commute in rush hour traffic is a very different proposition if you're leaving one that allows you to work flexibly and sometimes from home.
 You may decide, on balance, that the extra pay increase from moving companies isn’t worth the hassle of the change in lifestyle, so take everything into consideration before you sign that acceptance letter.

 None of this is going to matter if you can’t demonstrate you have the project management skills commensurate with a higher salary.

 You must be able to prove you are worth the extra money.
 It’s not enough to know how to write a business case for your project.
 You have to write one, and it has to be excellent.
 Every project manager knows how to manage project risk.
 How have you done it and resolved a major problem for the company, or headed off a potential crisis?

 Perhaps you have mentored other, more junior project managers, or led a team successfully and won an internal award for your project?

 Managers want their staff to be fantastic and are (normally) very happy to reward star performers.
 Your challenge is to show that you are a star project manager and that you deserve the extra money.

 Finally, apply a bit of common sense to what you are asking for.
-Your current manager is unlikely to approve a 50% pay rise.
+Your current manager is unlikely to approve a 50% raise.
 Be realistic and fair, and you have more chance of being treated similarly.

 Implement Your Plan

-Done your research?
-Updated your resumé to showcase your experience and skills?
-Perfect.
-You’re ready to have a conversation with your manager about increasing your pay.
+Once your research is complete and you've updated your project management resumé to showcase your experience and skills, you're ready to have a conversation with your manager about increasing your pay.